perfringis/problem/description_en.md

 ## Description of the problem

 I have a collection of 105 vector graphics.
 The graphics are available in a folder named "vector graphics".
-For the purpose of presenting the problem, you can assume that it is a collection of symbols or icons.
+To present the problem, you can assume that it is a collection of symbols or icons.

 ### What operations can be performed on a single graphic/layer?